-Sewing is a wonderful adventure, and the garment you produce will not only fit you perfectly it will last a lifetime, it is empowering to dress beautifully especially in bespoke clothes made with love and care by yourself
+Sewing is ethical, sustainable, you can upcycle, recycle, and the garment you produce will not only fit you perfectly it will last a lifetime, it is empowering to dress beautifully especially in bespoke clothes made with love and care by yourself without damaging the environment

 list of additional pages, click on any one to view